RaInta/web/api.md

 title: Api
 permalink: /api/
 ---
-The endpoint for the API is: `https://api.cattlepi.com` All examples provided will use curl to show interactions with the API.
+The endpoint for the API is: `https://api.cattlepi.com`.

+All examples here use `curl` to show interactions with the API.

 ### Content Type

 The API accepts JSON and produces JSON.

 ### API Keys

 All requests to the API must be accompanied by an API key.
 Requests without an API key will fail with a `400 Bad Request` response status.

 **The key must be passed in a header named 'X-Api-Key'**

 The provided demo API key is `deadbeef`
+To request an API key, send an email:

+To: `hello@cattlepi.com`

-To request an API key, send an email with the subject `NEW API KEY REQUEST` to `hello@cattlepi.com` (we are currently working on automating this process)
+Subject: `NEW API KEY REQUEST`

+(we are currently working on automating this process)

 Example request:
 ```bash